 On a budget?
 The Wireless LED Light Bar from Brilliant Evolution is a solid choice.
 This cordless light is powered by three AA batteries (not included).
 A rechargeable lithium battery would be more convenient, but the affordable price is tough to beat.

 If you don't want to deal with replacing the batteries, go with a plug-in option.
-We like the Commercial Electric Color Changing Tape Light.
-It comes with a 16-foot light strip, a power supply with a standard plug, and two connectors.
-(While the strip is extendable, you can only add up to two additional tapes.)
+We like the JUSJUBR light strip available at Amazon.
+It comes with a 12-inch light strip and a power supply with a standard plug that connects to a USB.
+You can connect multiple strips to fit your cabinet's length with just one outlet.

-This LED tape light can be cut to size, then secured beneath your cabinets with the strong adhesive backing.
-You'll also get a remote control for switching it on and off, dimming the illumination, and adjusting the color temperature.
-And if you decide you want a cord-free look, you also have the option to hardwire the strip.
+This LED tape can be secured beneath your cabinets with a strong adhesive backing.
+There are five light-temperature options so you can achieve your desired look.
+The on and off switch also acts as a dimmer for setting the mood and the strip will even remember your last setting so your lighting always looks perfect.
+If you decide you want a cord-free look, you also have the option to hardwire the strip.

 Wall switch sold separately

 Interested in hardwired lighting?
-We recommend the Cyber Tech Under Cabinet Light.
-It's designed for direct wiring to a 120-volt connector—no external driver necessary—and comes with a hardwire connection, a 6-inch linking cord with a crimp connector, and a 5-foot plug-in cable.
+We recommend the Enbrighten Hardwired Under Cabinet Light.
+It's designed for direct wiring to a 120-volt connector—no external driver necessary—and comes with a hardwire connection and mounting hardware, including screws and strain relief.

 There's an on/off switch on the light, but if you want to control it with a wall switch, you'll have to buy that (or connect an existing one) separately.
-The LED bulbs offer energy-efficient illumination, and you can connect up to five units.
+The LED bulbs offer energy-efficient illumination and you can choose the length and color that works for your kitchen.
 Unless you're experienced with this type of installation, you'll probably want to hire an electrician to hardwire it.

 We also like the Ecolight Bar Light, which boasts a cordless design without any hardwiring.
 It runs on six AA batteries (included) and has an easy-access battery compartment.
 A rechargeable design would be nice, but thanks to the energy-efficient LEDs, you'll get 44 hours of illumination before having to switch out the batteries.